How To Become An Insurance Agent In Oklahoma

 Each exam is split into two portions: General Knowledge and State Specific.
 The minimum score to pass is 70% correct answers.

-For much more information on the exams, reference the PSI Exams Oklahoma Insurance Examinations Candidate Information Bulletin.
+For much more information on the exams, reference the Prometric Exams Oklahoma Insurance Examinations Candidate Information Bulletin.
 This document also includes Oklahoma Insurance License Exam Content Outlines.

 Check out our Insurance Exam Guide.
 It's extremely in-depth, and will hopefully help you pass the first time.